wouterbeek/Cowsay/README.md

 # Cowsay

+## Simple use / application

-## Installation
+### Installation

-  1. Compile the latest version of **SWI-Prolog**.
+  1. Compile the latest version of **SWI-Prolog**:
       ~~~
       git clone https://github.com/SWI-Prolog/swipl-devel.git
       cd swipl-devel
       ./build
       ~~~

-  2. Download the latest version of **Cowsay**.
+  2. Download the latest version of **Cowsay**:
       ~~~
       git clone https://github.com/wouterbeek/Cowsay.git
       ~~~

 ---

-## Simple use
+### Simple use

 Example usage:
 ~~~
-cd Cowsay
+$ cd Cowsay
-./run.pl "I'm a funny cow that communicates messages to the user.
+$ ./run "I'm a funny cow that communicates messages to the user.
 I am based on the old cowsay by Tony Monroe, in combination with the open source speech synthesizer eSpeak."
 ~~~

 This results in the following output: